akshayp7/arize-phoenix-chatbot-eval/README.md

 ---

+# MCP Evaluation Toolkit

+This project enables evaluation of chatbot responses using an MCP Inspector interface and Phoenix for detailed analysis.

+---

 ## 🚀 Getting Started

-Follow the steps below to set up and run the project:

 ### 1. Set Up Python